PA lawmakers again deny bankruptcy option for state's capital

-HARRISBURG, July 2 (Reuters) - City leaders in Pennsylvania’s cash-strapped capital Harrisburg who wanted to keep open the option to seek bankruptcy protection for the city of 50,000, were thwarted by state legislators over the weekend who extended the bankruptcy filing ban until Nov.
-30.
+HARRISBURG (Reuters) - City leaders in Pennsylvania’s cash-strapped capital Harrisburg who wanted to keep open the option to seek bankruptcy protection for the city of 50,000, were thwarted by state legislators over the weekend who extended the bankruptcy filing ban until November 30.

 “Harrisburg’s problems need to be addressed and we will provide whatever help we can to the receiver in an appropriate form under the law.”